Skip to main content

 Other deferred items

-Not tied to a single RFC, but documented as deferred from v0.1.0:
+Not tied to a single RFC, but documented as deferred:

 • Supply-chain attestation — npm provenance, GPG-signed tags, and an SBOM are deferred to v0.2.0 (see Package Integrity).